-An emergency fund is there when nothing else is.
+Your emergency fund is there when nothing else is.
 It is there to provide for your basic needs (shelter and food) should you get laid off, not get paid, or otherwise be without an income to support you and your family.

 2. Audit your expenses.

 Look over how you’ve been spending your money and figure out what you can cut.
 Maybe you don’t need to cut it today, but you do need to know what you could cut.

 3. Stop spending money you don’t have.

+Today, we’ve built up savings and retirement, funded replacement vehicles, sent our kids to college, and traveled to Europe — all debt free.
+And it feels amazing!
 The emotional feeling of going from debt to debt-free is an amazing one.
 Similar to having birthed a baby after a long labor.

 Except that there are no afterpains and no big medical bills.
+Praise the Lord.

 Whatever you can do to get your finances in order will only serve you in the months and years to come.
 Preparing for a recession will help you rest easier should tougher economic times come your way but also set you up for more fun during good times.